Multiuser debugging via Xdebug proxies

 Open the active php.ini file in the editor:

-For details on configuring Xdebug, refer to Configuring Xdebug
+For more information about configuring Xdebug, refer to Configure Xdebug.

 Configure access to the DBGp proxy server from IntelliJ IDEA